rafid29mehda/AI-in-Healthcare/README.md

----

-**Proposed Title:**
-## **"Convergence of Multi-Modal AI in Precision Medicine: A Comprehensive Review of Imaging, Genomics, and Clinical Decision Support Systems"**
+## **Convergence of Multi-Modal AI in Precision Medicine: A Comprehensive Review of Imaging, Genomics, and Clinical Decision Support Systems**

 ---